hphelion/documentation/cloudos/index.md

 ## Install &amp; Configure Your Clouds

-Read this topic if you're ready to [Install &amp; Configure Your Cloud](/cloudos/install/).
+Read this topic when you're ready to [Install &amp; Configure Your Cloud](/cloudos/install/).
 It covers the prerequisites and the installation steps you'll perform in the HP Cloud OS Operational Dashboard and related tools.

 ## Upstream Documentation